top of page

 Therapy-induced senescence in NHL relapses

-People involved: Cristina Guardia, Joan Balibrea, Mariia Sydorenko, David Olivares
+People involved: Cristina Guardia, Basseem Radwan, Joan Balibrea, Mariia Sydorenko, David Olivares

 Collaborators: Tomás Navarro, MD and Elisabetta Mereu, PhD